 Please see below for Frequently Asked Questions about COVID-19 regarding Human Resources.

-Yes.
-Doctors on Demand provides virtual visits with Board-certified doctors via live video from your smartphone, tablet, or computer.
+Yes—and it’s a great option!
+Doctors on Demand Services provides virtual visits with board-certified doctors via live video from your smartphone, tablet, or computer.

 Your accrued sick leave is available when a health condition prevents you from working.
 In addition, accrued sick leave is available when your immediate family member’s illness or injury requires your care.
-Immediate family members are defined as your spouse/partner, child, mother, father, brother or sister (or the same relatives of your spouse/partner).
-As described in a previous question and answer, the staff sick leave policy has been adjusted to allow accrued sick leave to be taken for childcare responsibilities resulting from schools being closed due to the Coronavirus situation.
-Follow your department’s usual notification procedures.
+Immediate family members are defined as your spouse/partner, child, mother, father, brother, or sister (or the same relatives of your spouse/partner).

 Health & Wellness